Poincar\'e duality for loop spaces: Poincar e duality in symplectic homology

 By taking suitable inverse and direct limits (see~\cite{CO}) this leads to degree $-n$ pair-of-pants products on $SH_*(V)$, $SH_*(V,\p V)\cong SH^{-*}(V)$, $SH_*(\p V)$, and $SH_*(W,\p W)\cong SH^{-*}(\p V)$, where $W=[\frac12,1]\times\p V$.

-More generally, one can consider open-closed TQFT operations in Floer homology, which mix together Hamiltonian Floer homology inputs/outputs and Lagrangian Floer homology inputs/outputs.
-The discussion about weights carries over without any modification, and we refer to Appendix~\ref{sec:grading} for a discussion of gradings in this setting.
+More generally, one can consider open-closed TQFT operations in Floer homology, which mix together Hamiltonian Floer homology inputs and outputs and Lagrangian Floer homology inputs and outputs.
+The discussion about weights carries over without modification, and we refer to Appendix~\ref{sec:grading} for a discussion of gradings in this setting.